 The Company intends to supplement its business strategy by continuing to aggressively control costs and proficiently manage its capital base.
 The Company reduced operating expenses as a percentage of managed student loans from 1.36% for the year ended December 31, 1994 to 1.09% for the year ended December 31, 1996.
+The operating expense decrease in 1996 from 1995 was due principally to the divestiture of a majority interest in a wholly-owned subsidiary, CyberMark.
+Increased operating costs related to CyberMark, and to other subsidiaries acquired in late 1994 and in 1995 contributed to the increase in operating expenses in 1995 over 1994.
+See "MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS -- Operating Expenses" for further discussion.
 In addition, the number of shares of Sallie Mae Common Stock outstanding was reduced by approximately 36% from January 1, 1994 to December 31, 1996 through stock repurchases.
 Prudent capital management, including the potential for further stock repurchases, is expected to remain a priority for the Company.